petarov/dynacharts/README.md

 ### Usage

-Go to directory `dc.server`.
+Go to directory `dc.server.java`.
 To clean the project use:

     mvn clean